jbu311/rest-docs/api-responses.md

     "total": <Integer - the total of number of items to return>
   }
   data: {
-     // An array of objects - the requested data
+    "items": <An array of objects - the requested data>
   }
 }
 ```